annanisi/Global_Whale_Ship/README.md

     * sperm.hotspot.protected.mandatory: whether a sperm whale hotspot (99% definition) overlaps with a mandatory management measure
     * all.space.use: Mean space-use index across the four species for each grid cell
     * all.risk: Mean ship-strike risk index across the four species for each grid cell
-    * hotspot.overlap: How many species share a ship-strike risk hotspot in this grid cell
+    * hotspot.overlap: How many species share a ship-strike risk hotspot (99% definition) in this grid cell

 ### DATA-SPECIFIC INFORMATION FOR: shipping_density.csv